NiranjanJahagirdar/basis_functions/README.md

 #  Basis Functions

-Assignment 1 for the course, Foundations of Data Science taken by Dr. Navneet Goyal in Second Semester 2020-21 at BITS Pilani.
+Assignment 1 for the course, Foundations of Data Science, taught by Dr. Navneet Goyal in Second Semester 2020-21 at BITS Pilani.

+- Niranjan Ashok Jahagirdar
+- Pranay Khariwal

+# Code explanation